hartoman/FaceGenerator/README.md

 A Game-Master (GM) can use these to create custom NPCs for his pen-and-paper RPG campaign / boardgame on the spot .
 The stand-alone classes can also be implemented in a computer game, to procedurally create content (i.e. for roguelike games).

+FaceGenerator is intended as a personal project, made for fun and honing my skills in java.
+I hope you guys have as much of a good time playing around with it, as I had creating it.

 ## How to use